 Another impact of the rate of inflation is on the State pension.
 If the value of money goes down each year, doesn't this mean State pension payments are also becoming less valuable?

 In theory, this means that no matter how much the cost of living rises, income from your State pension will keep pace.
-Of course recently, exceptions to the triple lock have been made.
+Of course, there have been exceptions to the triple lock in the past.